-However, Windows 11 also introduces grouped icons in the taskbar which have received mixed reviews at best.
+Windows 11 introduces grouped icons in the taskbar, a feature that has received mixed reviews.
 Many users prefer the old taskbar without grouped icons and thankfully there is now a way you can do this on Windows 11.

 What is icon grouping in the taskbar?